javierhf/api-documentation-my-learning-path/docs/sdlc/system-design/index.md

 ## Overview

-Based on the requirements, architects and developers create high-level and detailed designs of the system.
+B**ased on the requirements, architects and developers create high-level and detailed designs of the system**.
 This includes the architecture, database design, and user interface mockups.
 Technical Writers document the design specifications and data models to ensure developers and stakeholders have clear guidance on implementation.

 ## Associated Documents: Deployment Guide